What is a merchant cash advance?

-- Quick and efficient.
+- It’s quick and efficient.
 Unlike business loans that can take months to be approved, a merchant cash advance can provide you with much-needed funds in a couple of weeks or less.

-- No secured assets.
+- Collateral isn’t required.
 You don’t need to provide any business or personal assets to be approved in order to qualify for a merchant cash advance.

-- No credit checks.
+- There’s no credit check.
 While this isn’t guaranteed, advances for smaller amounts can regularly be obtained with a less-than-perfect credit score.

-- Adaptable repayments.
+- Repayments are based on sales.
 The amount you repay changes according to your earnings.
 This ensures small companies with changing levels of income don’t get caught out with fixed repayments.

 Are there any drawbacks?

-- Not a long-term solution.
+- It’s not a long-term solution.
 Merchant cash advance plans usually last no longer than 12 months.
 Along with the cost, this means they are unlikely to provide positive results other than for a short period.

-- Being paid for future transactions can be a risk.
+- It can be risky.
 While past sales information should be an accurate indicator of future sales, industries such as retail and hospitality can be fickle.
 If your business can no longer pay off the advance, you will need to find the repayment money elsewhere.